 Take the pledge to leave the phone alone while driving.

-On June 1, 2016 stronger penalties came into effect for distracted driving in British Columbia.
+There are strong penalties in effect for distracted driving in British Columbia.

-- Each offence will include a base fine of $368 and will add four penalty points too your driving record;
+- Each offence will include a base fine of $368 and will add 4 penalty points to your driving record.